Humanitarian crisis feared as Nagorno-Karabakh ceasefire buckles | Law-Order

 "The problem is that Armenians in the South Caucasus are the last remaining obstacle on its path to implement that expansionist policy," Pashinyan told Reuters.
 The "Minsk Group" - a committee set up by the OSCE security watchdog to help mediate in Nagorno-Karabakh - called on the Armenian and Azeri leaders to implement the ceasefire to prevent "catastrophic consequences for the region".

 The 11-member group is led by the United States, Russia and France.
 Turkey is also a member but not involved in the Nagorno-Karabakh talks, though it has said it wants to join them.
-Turkey's foreign minister Mevlut Cavusoglu told reporters while ceasefire demands were "reasonable", the international community should ask Armenia to withdraw from Azeri territory.
+Turkey's foreign minister, Mevlut Cavusoglu, told reporters that while ceasefire demands were "reasonable", the international community should ask Armenia to withdraw from Azeri territory.

 Azerbaijan has reported 42 Azeri civilian deaths and 206 wounded since Sept.
 27. It has not disclosed military casualties.
 Martin Schuepp, Eurasia regional director for the International Committee of the Red Cross (ICRC), said his organisation was trying to facilitate handovers of detainees or dead bodies, but the security situation hindered the efforts.